ml6team/quick-tips/structured_data/2021_06_07_timeseries_labeling_tools/README.md

 #### Data
 Time series are not (yet) in the documentation of this tool.
-So the tool might be to immature as of the time of writing.
+For time series, UDT might be too immature right now.

 #### Import and Export
 The tool allows to import data from urls, desktop, AWS, google drive, JSON/CSV and COCO.